On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

-In the following lemma a useful property about $\cD_{EN}^{n}$, the embedding number decoder of length $n$, is given. \begin{lemma} Let $\bfy \in \Sigma_2^{n-2}$ be a channel output.
-Assume that the number of runs in $\bfy$ is $\rho(\bfy)=r$ and let $r_i$ denote the length of the $i$-th run for $1\le i\le t$.
-In addition, let the $i$-th and the $j$-th runs be the two longest runs in $\bfy$, such that $r_i \geq r_j$.
-The decoder $\cD_{EN}^{n}$ operates as follows. \begin{enumerate} \item If $r_i \geq 2 r_j$, the decoder prolongs the $i$-th run by two symbols. \item If $r_i < 2 r_j$, the decoder prolongs the $i$-th and the $j$-th runs, each by one symbol. \end{enumerate} \end{lemma} \begin{IEEEproof} The embedding number decoder in this case has two options.
-The first one is to prolong one of the runs in $\bfy$ by two symbols and the second is to prolong two runs in $\bfy$ each by one symbol.
-We ignore the option of creating new runs since it won't increase the embedding number.
+In the following lemma, a useful property regarding $\cD_{EN}^{n}$, the embedding number decoder of length $n$, is given. \begin{lemma} Let $\bfy \in \Sigma_2^{n-2}$ be a channel output.
+Assume that the number of runs in $\bfy$ is $\rho(\bfy)=r$ and let $r_i$ denote the length of the $i$-th run for $1\le i\le r$.
+In addition, let the $i$-th and the $j$-th runs be the first two longest runs in $\bfy$, such that $r_i \geq r_j$, and let $a$ be the length of the longest alternating segment in $\bfy$.
+The decoder $\cD_{EN}^{n}$ operates as follows. \begin{enumerate} \item If $a \ge 2(r_i +1)(r_j+1)$ and $a \ge (r_i+2)(r_i+1)$, the decoder prolongs the (first) longest alternating segment by two symbols. \item Otherwise, if $r_i \geq 2 r_j$, the decoder prolongs the $i$-th run by two symbols. \item Otherwise, if $r_i < 2 r_j$, the decoder prolongs the $i$-th and the $j$-th runs, each by one symbol. \end{enumerate} \end{lemma} \begin{IEEEproof} First, it should be noted that for any decoder $\cD$ that prolongs the alternating segment, we have that $\emb(\bfy; \cD(\bfy)) = \lfloor \frac{a+2}{2} \rfloor.$ Therefore, the embedding number decoder has three options.
+The first one is to prolong one of the longest alternating segments by two symbols (i.e., introducing two new runs of length one), the second one is to prolong one of the runs in $\bfy$ by two symbols, and the second is to prolong two runs in $\bfy$, each by one symbol.
+We ignore the option of creating new runs that are not part of the longest alternating segment since it won't increase the embedding number.
 Thus, the maximum embedding number value is given by